-Sexual and other harassment of students by employees are forms of discrimination and are prohibited by law.
-Romantic or inappropriate social relationships between students and district employees are prohibited.
-Employees who suspect a student may have experienced prohibited harassment are obligated to report their concerns to the campus principal or other appropriate district official.
 All allegations of prohibited harassment of a student by an employee or adult will be reported to the student's parents and promptly investigated.
-An employee who knows of or suspects child abuse must also report his or her knowledge or suspicion to the appropriate authorities, as required by law.
-See Reporting Suspected Child Abuse, page 36 and Bullying, page 53 for additional information.
+An employee who knows of or has reasonable cause to believe that child abuse or neglect occurred must also report his or her knowledge or suspicion to the appropriate authorities, as required by law.
+See Reporting Suspected Child Abuse, page 35 and Bullying, page 52 for additional information.

-The district's policy that includes definitions and procedures for reporting and investigating harassment of students is reprinted below:
+The district's policy that includes definitions and procedures for reporting and investigating harassment of students is below: